 • It has higher technical requirements for operation and maintenance personnel.

 • Manual programming requires a lot of work when machining complex shaped parts.

-Nine basic steps to operate a computer numerical controlled machine in workshop.
+Nine basic steps to operate a computer numerical controlled machine tool in workshop.

 Before machining, you should analyze and compile the file of the project.
-If the file is more complicated, do not program on the machine, but use the programming machine or computer programming, and then back up to the control system through the U disk or communication interface.
-This can avoid increasing the auxiliary time of machining when using the machine.
+If the file is more complicated, do not program on the machine tool, but use the programming tool or computer programming, and then back up to the control system through the U disk or communication interface.
+This can avoid increasing the auxiliary time of machining when using the machine tool.

 Step 2.
 Power On.